Jesse Tafero: Earlier crimes

 When Tafero was 20, he was convicted of attempted robbery and violating sodomy laws.
 At the time of the murders, he was on parole for a 1967 attempted rape conviction.
-On the March 4, 1967, Philip Weinshenker entered an apartment and held two women hostage.
+On March 4, 1967, Philip Weinshenker entered an apartment and held two women hostage.
 He raped one of them and tied the other up, before calling for Tafero.
 Tafero arrived and attempted to rape the tied up woman, then forced the other woman to perform oral sex.
 The men held the women hostage for a total of eleven hours, before fleeing with a stolen shawl, a black leather coat, a Sheffield watch, costume jewelry, clothing, a hair dryer, and roughly $150.

 Tafero was arrested a few days later and identified by both women.
 At trial, he was convicted of assault with intent to commit rape, committing a crime against nature, burglary, and robbery.
 He was sentenced to 25 years in prison, and was released on parole in 1974.